-- 10.1 Overall, the proposed development for sheltered housing within the physical limits boundary of Martlesham Heath and within close proximity to the village centre, is a sustainable form of development that meets the growing demands of an ageing population.
-It provides for beneficial use of previously developed brownfield land and enhancement of its surroundings via a building of reasonable design quality that outweighs the loss of the parking facility and includes the provision of a required cycle lane link on Eagle way, which is a significant benefit of the development. - 10.2 The overall character of the proposed building in terms of varying scale and architectural materials is considered to be in keeping with the character of the individual hamlet in which the site is located and reflects the visual language within the area, whilst remaining proportionate to the wider street and from key vantage points, including Eagle Way and the village green. - 10.3 Despite acknowledged concerns regarding the subsequent loss of parking, a high-quality design led approach that allows for the continuation of cycle/pedestrian movement whilst enhancing the former runway takes precedent in this instance.
+- 10.1 Overall, the proposed development for sheltered housing within the physical limits boundary of Martlesham Heath and within close proximity to the village centre, is a sustainable form of development that meets the growing demands of an ageing population. - 10.2 The overall character of the proposed building in terms of varying scale and architectural materials is considered to be in keeping with the character of the individual hamlet in which the site is located and reflects the visual language within the area, whilst remaining proportionate to the wider street and from key vantage points, including Eagle Way and the village green. - 10.3 Despite acknowledged concerns regarding the subsequent loss of parking, a high-quality design led approach that allows for the continuation of cycle/pedestrian movement whilst enhancing the former runway takes precedent in this instance.
 This is a fundamental placemaking requirement that is supported by paragraph 110 of the NPPF, whereby proposals should "give priority first to pedestrian and cycle movements, both within the scheme and with neighbouring areas".
 The proposal also delivers a beneficial improvement to the cycle route network, addressing a current 'missing link' on Eagle Way between the village centre and the pedestrian and cycle bridge.

 - 10.4 Displacing a level car parking onto the former runway area has been designed to appropriately reflect the historical significance of the non-designated heritage asset, whilst achieving a sympathetic design and allowing for the area to remain as a public and transient space.
-Detailed design elements, the overall aesthetic of the space, and future management is to be agreed via condition to ensure high a quality and coordinated development in accordance with Policy MAR3 (Development within Martlesham Heath); Policy MAR12 (Non-Designated Heritage Assets); Policy MAR13 (Cycling, Walking and Disability Access Routes; and Policy MAR15 (Parking Provision) of the Martlesham Neighbourhood Plan. - 10.5 Subject to the imposition of the conditions set out below and the signing of a S106 legal agreement, the development is considered sustainable and in compliance with the local plan and national planning policy.
+Detailed design elements, the overall aesthetic of the space, and future management is to be agreed via condition with direct involvement from the local community to ensure high a quality and coordinated development in accordance with Policy MAR3 (Development within Martlesham Heath); Policy MAR12 (Non-Designated Heritage Assets); Policy MAR13 (Cycling, Walking and Disability Access Routes; and Policy MAR15 (Parking Provision) of the Martlesham Neighbourhood Plan. - 10.5 Subject to the imposition of the conditions set out below and the signing of a S106 legal agreement, the development is considered sustainable and in compliance with the local plan and national planning policy.